rackerlabs/technical-blog/content/blog/2023/2023-05-05-multicloud-architecture-model/index.md

 <img src=multicloud-All-in-One.drawio.png title=multi-cloud alt= multi-cloud>

+not discussed is the worst option of running everything in every cloud, as of course this is not a good use of money, time or resources.

 ### Conclusion
+However you choose to run your Cloud it must be backed by a solid strategy which understands how utilising the cloud supports your business.
+From the cloud strategy, a workload placement strategy can be derived, helping you to choose which workloads should go in which cloud.
+Selection criteria might be based on Security and Compliance, Functional Requirements (eg: Windows SQL on Azure), Operational Requirements (Licensing), Infrastructure (linux compute on AWS EC2), Cost, or even sustainability (C02 emissions).

 Ultimately, a multi-cloud model can provide companies with greater agility, scalability, and resilience, enabling them to quickly adapt to changing market conditions and drive growth, but it comes at a cost.
-If you want to talk multi-cloud, please send me a private message, or better yet, come and talk to our sales team here at Rackspace, we are always happy to help!
+If you want to talk multi-cloud, please send me a private message, or better yet, come and talk to our team here at Rackspace, we are always happy to help!